chapmancbVCU/chappy-php-starter/docs/csrf.md

 We also use `Session:addMessage` instead of the sending messages back to the front end with a response to the AJAX request.
 Finally, we redirect the user back to the same page since we are not updating the `featured` field without reloading the page.

+We also use Forms with CSRF protection for deleting ACLs within this starter application.

 ## 3. References <a id="references"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents]
 * A. [Original toggle featured source code](https://bitbucket.org/parhamcurtis/live-ecommerce-youtube-course/src/master/app/views/adminproducts/index.php)
 * B. [Original toggleFeaturedAction](https://bitbucket.org/parhamcurtis/live-ecommerce-youtube-course/src/master/app/controllers/AdminproductsController.php)